ernestolindo/esen/Templates/Daily university template 1.md

 ## How I Felt Overall:
 - Reflect on my emotions throughout the day

-## What I Can Improve:
-- Identify areas to work on or strategies to address challenges

 ## Today’s Accomplishments:
 - [ ] List what I achieved today